danmayer/coverband/README.md

 ## Clearing Line Coverage Data

 After a deploy where code has changed.
-The line numbers previously recorded in redis may no longer match the curernt state of the files.
+The line numbers previously recorded in Redis may no longer match the current state of the files.
-If being slightly out of sync isn't as important as gathering data over a long period, you can live with minor inconsistancy for some files.
+If being slightly out of sync isn't as important as gathering data over a long period, you can live with minor inconsistency for some files.

-As often as you like or as part of a deploy hook you can clear the recorded coverband data with the following command.
+As often as you like or as part of a deploy hook you can clear the recorded Coverband data with the following command.

 ```ruby
 # defaults to the currently configured Coverband.configuration.redis